denissimon/distributed-model-training/README.md

 ### About the dataset and model

 To demonstrate the work of the presented approach, a suitable dataset is used – [Boston House Prices](https://www.kaggle.com/datasets/vikrishnan/boston-house-prices) from the UCI Machine Learning Repository.
 Number of observations: 506.
-Number of features: 13 (including 11 numeric and 2 categorical (CHAS and RAD)); 14th column (MEDV) – price value.
+Number of features: 13 (including 11 numerical and 2 categorical (CHAS and RAD)); 14th column (MEDV) – price value.

 On the server part, 2 pre-trained ML models are created:
 - `s4tf_pre_trained_model.mlmodel` is non-updatable foundation model trained on common/proxy data